openebs/community/CONTRIBUTING.md

 # OpenEBS Contributing Guidelines
 > [!Important]
 >This document is: OpenEBS Contributing Guidelines.
 OpenEBS is an umbrella project,  composed as a federation of individual sub projects (repositories).
-This document applies to both the umbrella project and to every sub project in the OpenEBS organization.
+This document applies to the umbrella project, every sub project and repository in the OpenEBS organization.
 <BR>

 There are many ways you can contribute to OpenEBS: <BR>